-According to the 9th Circuit (the federal appeals court for Alaska, Arizona, California, and Hawaii), the “80/20 rule” does apply – upholding the Labor Department regulations which state that employers may not reduce a tip-earning employee’s hourly pay below the minimum wage when that employee spends more than 20 percent of his or her workweek on non-tip-earning tasks.
-In other words, employers are not allowed to take tip credits for the time tipped employees spend doing non-tipped tasks.
+According to the 9th Circuit (the federal appeals court for Alaska, Arizona, California, and Hawaii), the “80/20 rule” does apply.
+This ruling upheld prior regulations from the Labor Department which stated that employers may not reduce a tip-earning employee’s hourly pay below the minimum wage when that employee spends more than 20 percent of his or her workweek on non-tip-earning tasks.
+In other words, employers were not allowed to take tip credits for the time tipped employees spend doing non-tipped tasks.

 Former servers and bartenders made similar claims in numerous cases, stating that they were treated as a tipped employee when they performed tasks unrelated to serving and bartending.

 The Fair Labor Standards Act – which establishes minimum wage and overtime pay rules – allows employers to pay as little as $2.13 per hour to tipped employees, but if the employees’ wages and tips combined do not meet the minimum wage (currently $7.25 an hour), the employer must make up the difference.
 The Court, however, agreed with the workers involved in these cases that their employers impermissibly paid them the tipped minimum for time they spent on untipped duties.

 The Court’s Ruling – the 20% Rule for Non-Tipped Work

 The opinion said the defendants’ current tip credit practice “effectively makes tips – intended as gifts to servers for their service – payments to employers” who use the tips to evade paying a proper minimum wage for non-tipped work.
 The opinion also points out that by having servers clean, bus tables, cut, and stock fruit and cook “employers can…eliminate or significantly reduce their need to hire full-time janitors and cooks, who—as non-tipped workers—are entitled to the full minimum hourly wage and therefore cost more to employ.”